 - Running your intranet on a server used to be the only feasible way to create an intranet.

 - You need a server to host the intranet.
-If your business does not already have a server, this could cost less than £1,000.
+If your business does not already have a server, setting up an intranet can be achieved for less than £1,000.

 - To set up your intranet you must install intranet software onto your server.

 - You can then set up the intranet pages and features you need.

 - With a server-based intranet, you are responsible for everything, including managing the server, installing updates and backing up data.

 - Server-based intranets are usually best suited to larger companies that already have a server and staff with reasonable IT expertise.

 - Using a hosted intranet may also be referred to as putting your intranet in the cloud.